igelstorm/income-two-sample-mr-analysis/README.md

 - Run MR analyses only: `make mr`
 - Run CAUSE analyses only (time-consuming): `make cause`
 - Run multivariable MR analyses only (time-consuming): `make mvmr`

+## Understanding the results

+After running the analyses, the results are reported in CSV format in the `output/results/` directory:

+- `cause_results.csv` contains results from the CAUSE analysis
+- `mr_estimates.csv` contains results from the IVW, median, mode-based, and MR-Egger analyses
+- `mvmr_estimates.csv` contains results from the multivariable MR analyses
+- `mvmr_stats.csv` contains information about the instruments used for the exposures in the multivariable MR analyses (number of SNPs and conditional F-statistics)

+Exposures and outcomes in these files are denoted using the identifiers specified in `input/metadata.csv`.

+### Folder structure

+- `input/`: contains GWAS data (needed for the analyses) and linkage disequilibrium reference panel data (needed for clumping GWAS data)
+- `output/`: contains results of the analyses:
+  - `output/analysis/`: raw output from each analysis (not human-readable)
+  - `output/data/`: pre-processed and clumped datasets
+  - `output/results/`: formatted analysis results (see above)
+- `renv/`: contains installed R packages
+- `scripts/`: contains all R code for data processing and analysis
+  - The subdirectories correspond to the subdirectories in `output/`.
+  - There is no "master" script which runs the entire analysis.
+Instead, the order in which these scripts are run is defined in `Makefile`, and the analyses are run using the `make` command.

+After running the analyses, the `input` and `output` folders will contain a number of very large files.
+Some of these can be deleted if necessary to conserve disk space.
+In particular:

+- `input/data/`
+- `input/ld_ref_panel/`
+- `output/data/`